 To ensure proper ventilation, install a kitchen hood or get an exhaust fan to vent out strong odours and smoke.
 Or, just pop the windows open to invite fresh air in.

-Wet and dry kitchen ideas to try
+Wet and dry kitchen design ideas

 1. Opt for glass backsplash